SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: What is a "constituency"?

 A: Each funded position is tied to a federal political jurisdiction called a "constituency".
 Also known as a "riding".
 This is where your work is funded to take place.
 Some exceptional opportunities are offered outside of your constituency (training or performance) and when this happens, (with the permission of the CSJG program coordinator) these hours may be balanced out/traded off to ensure that each region maintains the correct number of program delivery hours.
-It is important to understand that the constituency you are hired in is where you actually work.
+It is important to understand that the constituency you are hired in is where you actually work. *** Due to COVID-19 there may be some changes to which constituencies may be funded and we are making our program available across Canada to the greatest extent possible to support new generation artists during this difficult time.

 Q: Where do Emerging Artist Participants work and participate in training?

 A: Emerging Artists training takes place in a variety of different locations, depending on the space available and the space needed for each task.
 Sometimes we are in a computer lab at a municipal office or library.
 Sometimes we are at a theatre for rehearsal, or in a sponsors location.
 On occasion, the space we booked gets bumped, but not very often.
 We try wherever possible to use locations that are transit-friendly.
 We perform in a variety of public and quasi-public spaces.
 We have dedicated office space with two desks in Barrie for the summer and a number of other sites for work completion across the county with a focus to rotate locations and days within each constituency.
 Photo/Video/Web team members may be able to complete tasks from home that require specialized software and CPU power using your existing setup.
 Some training is also done online or remotely.
-Additionally, some training sessions are duplicated in other areas, so if you cannot attend in your home constituency, it may be possible to attend at another location.
+Additionally, some training sessions are duplicated in other areas, so if you cannot attend in your home constituency, it may be possible to attend at another location. *** Due to COVID-19, all our trainings will take place online during these periods of isolation.

 Q: Why would I want to make $14.00/hr to do any of these summer jobs?